 “That causes them to engage in self-destructive behavior,” Davenport said.
 “What we do is challenge those negative core beliefs and help them believe positive things about themselves.”

 Trauma, for women, often stems from abuse or being a victim of assault.
 Other trauma includes acute cases like witnessing a shocking event.
 Any of these events could lead to Post Traumatic Stress Disorder (PTSD).
 Traumatic grief – such as a parent losing a child to suicide or overdose – is also common.

-Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Seeking Safety and yoga are utilized in the trauma program.
+Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Seeking Safety and yoga are utilized in the trauma program developed by Davenport.
 These are evidence-based best practices.

 Patients typically start Origins at the residential level at La Verna Lodge for Women or at the Partial Hospitalization Program (PHP) level and are taught stabilization techniques and coping skills.
 Once stable, they start addressing their trauma while in Fairbanks’ Intensive Outpatient Program (IOP) and can graduate to the Level I trauma group for recovery follow-up services.
 Patients who follow this track meet with Davenport for 20 weeks, which is an extensive period of sobriety.
 The IOP trauma group meets for eight weeks, which is two weeks longer than other IOP support groups.
 Individuals may remain in either group for even longer if needed.